 |Asset Class||Number of Instrument||Maximum Leverage|

-Overall, the number of available trading instruments is higher than most of the regulated online CFD brokers in Australia.
+Overall, the number of the available trading instrument is higher than most of the regulated online CFD brokers in Kenya.
 Trading on cryptocurrencies as CFD is not available at Pepperstone.

 Pepperstone operates as an STP (Straight Through Processing) broker.
 This means that client orders are directly forwarded to liquidity providers without any interference or dealing desk intervention from the broker.
 As a trader, when you place an order with Pepperstone, it is transmitted straight through to the interbank market or liquidity providers with whom Pepperstone has partnerships.